Rubinjo/Home_RaspberryPi/README.md

 ## Prerequisites

 - Buy a domain name.
-- Set up static IP.
+- Set up a static IP address for your device.
 - Set up port forwarding for port `82` and `443`.

 ## Install OS